Designations Congruent with Things: A Correspondence In Two Parts

 Hey Maks,

 It’s late, and I’m recording this on my balcony in Oakland.
-I live next to a radioactive bay now, like some kind of Marvel Universe villain.
+I live next to a radioactive bay now, a villain in the Marvel Cinematic Universe.
 How are you these days?
 I’m sorry I’ve been out of touch.
 Things have been a little complicated lately.

 Tomorrow I’ll read your emails.